Saint-Germain-des-Prés (church): Chapel of Saint Symphorien

 The Chapel of Saint Symphorien, located just to the right inside the entrance of the church, is one of the oldest places in the church.
 It was constructed in about 1020, at the same time as the bell tower. to contain the sarcophagus of Saint Germain, who died in 576.
-His tomb was formerly ocated in the earlier church on the site, which had been destroyed during the Viking invasions.
+His tomb was formerly located in the earlier church on the site, which had been destroyed during the Viking invasions.
 It was located at the edge of the Abbey so that it would be accessible for lay persons who came on pilgrimages, while most of the Abbey was accessible only to the monks.

 In 1690, the head of the monastery decided to redecorate the room, covering the walls with wood palling.
 These were removed in the 1970s, revealing the original walls and frescoes from the 11th century.
 The square chapel is of an extreme simplicity, with windows high up the walls giving it a large amount of light.
 The wall of the apse, facing south, has a simple arch.
 The interior face of the arch has traces of the early frescoes of Christ and Angels. painted with ochre, brown, red and yellow.